-North Korea looms over Trump, Xi meeting
+Trump urges action on North Korea at G20

 Hamburg, Germany (CNN)President Donald Trump has long said China is the lynchpin to solving North Korea's saber rattling with missile tests.
 But his tact with the Asian superpower has run the gamut: He has thanked the Chinese for their support, argued they aren't helping diffuse the situation and then written them off as willing partners -- all in the span of a few months.

+"Something has to be done about it," Trump argued ominously during the brief public portion of his meeting with Xi.

+There will "eventually be a success" against Pyongyang, Trump said.
+"It may be longer than I like, more than you like, but there will be a success ... one way or the other."

-That history with China -- particularly on North Korea -- will be brought to bear Saturday afternoon when the President sits down with Chinese President Xi Jinping, their second meeting since Trump entered the White House in January.
+Trump's history with China -- particularly on North Korea -- will be brought to bear during the Xi meeting, their second sit down since Trump entered the White House in January.

+Trump said at the start of the meeting that he and Xi had "developed a wonderful relationship."

 Secretary of State Rex Tillerson insisted in a briefing with reporters Friday that the Trump administration's "expectations are unchanged" on China's willingness to help address the growing problem in North Korea.